Talisman (band): 2000s

 The band was supposed to do a tour in September/October 2006 hitting Germany, Greece, Belgium, Italy and Spain but everything was delayed due to Soto's commitment in Journey.
 Jeff Scott Soto was officially announced as the lead singer for Journey on 19 December 2006.
 The following year he was dismissed from the band.

 Talisman planned to do their final performances in early 2007, but the band subsequently dissolved on account of Jacob's health.
 Jacob committed suicide on 21 July 2009 (aged 45) after suffering from personal and health problems, effectively ending any chance of the band reforming.

 The first four Talisman albums are re-released in Digipack editions including new liner notes with personal comments from Jeff along with previously unreleased pics and audio material in November 2012.
 The self-titled debut featured two new live bonus recordings and a bass solo studio instrumental track.
 On the "Genesis" album four demos from 1990 were revisited with new drums and guitar recordings.
 Jamie, Fredrik and Pontus honor Marcel's music by putting new sound to the recordings in the summer of 2012.
 "Five out of Five – Live In Japan" now just named "Live In Japan" received some additional music and a completely new mix with the use of today's technology.
 "The Humanimal" is a mix from the earlier "Humanimal part 1 and 2".

 The band performed a one-off show on 6 June 2014 at the Sweden Rock Festival.

 Talisman released its first new song in 12 years—a song called "Never Die (a song for Marcel)"—on 20 December 2019 with proceeds from this recording going to suicide and mental illness prevention and awareness in cooperation with Suicide Zero organization.

+Five years later, in January 2024, the band released another newly recorded song "Save Our Love", celebrating what would have been Marcel Jacob's 60th birthday and the band's legacy.